cBournhonesque/lightyear/NOTES.md

     - we trigger LinkStart
     -> ALTERNATIVE: the udp can keep working even if disconnected?

-- Maybe we just keep LinkOf

-- the interpolated entity is not displayed

 # Inputs
 - client connects to to server